oliverfarrell/ubuntu-amazon-s3-backup/README.md

 Have a read of the their docs to implement it on your bucket: http://docs.aws.amazon.com/AmazonS3/latest/dev/object-lifecycle-mgmt.html

 ## Think you can do better?
-If you think you could improve this – and I've not doubt that you could – let me know.
+If you think you could improve this – and I've no doubt that you could – let me know.
 Tweet me [@oliverfarrell](http://twitter.com/oliverfarrell).